catamphetamine/react-pages/README.md

   // Copies files/folders into files/folders.
   // Same as Linux `cp [from] [to]`. copy,
-  // Downloads data from a URL into a String. download
+  // Downloads data from a URL into an object
+  // of shape `{ status: Number, content: String }`.
+  download
 } from 'react-website/static-site-generator'